farah-massuh/spotify_sql/README.md

 LIMIT 5;
 ```
 ![q7](images/q7.png)
-**Insight**: Identifies the most energetic tracks, useful for workout or hype playlists.
+💡 **Insight**: Identifies the most energetic tracks, useful for workout or hype playlists.

 ### ✅ Q8.
-List all tracks along with their views and likes where official_video = TRUE.
+List all tracks along with their views and likes with an existing official video.
 ```sql
 SELECT
     track,